Last Updated: September 4, 2023

 Markets aren't perfect, so they don't always notice sufficient demand the instant it arises.
 It's your job to point out that demand, if you lack a grocery store, dry cleaner, restaurant attractive to management and workers in your economic base activity, or health care provider.

 Small business creates as many as 90% of the jobs in some years.
-And in the Great Recession's aftermath, new businesses are doing all the net job creation in the U.S.!
+And in the immediate aftermath of the Great Recession, new businesses were doing all the net job creation in the U.S.!

-Too few neighborhood associations have teamed up with other groups in their city to find a good entrepreneur training program and offer it frequently.
+Often creating a friendly ecosystem for entrepreneurs occurs at the citywide or regional level.
+Yet neighborhood associations have teamed up with other groups in their city effectively to find a good entrepreneur training program and offer it frequently.

 This is your best chance if your economic base is gone.
 Unleash the creativity of your people.
 Most community organizations or local governments don't have experience in creativity and innovation training or in teaching business planning.